Beach Resort Tioman Island

 Designed and built around the resort's natural landscape each of the rooms which we prefer to call 'Sarangs', or 'Nests' in Malay, are unique in layout.
 Our philosophy of preserving nature in every sense of the word has inspired this very concept of their 'rustic-luxe' design.

-Simple elegance balances comfort and convenience, and all of the rooms are equipped with air-conditioning, WiFi access, DVD players, cable Television, mini bars and Espresso machines.
+Simple elegance balances comfort and convenience, and all of the rooms are equipped with air-conditioning, DVD players, cable Television, mini bars and Espresso machines.
 Within selected rooms, private plunge pools and wooden sun decks add a touch of indulgence.

 Rustic-Luxe Design & Philosophy